roman-milk/roman-milk.github.io/the-baby-carriage-tales.md

+===

- ****** The Baby Carriage Tales Ch.
-05 ****** byJust_Plain_Bob© I would have been better off staying home over the weekend.
+I would have been better off staying home over the weekend.
 The weather was lousy and the fishing sucked.
 Then at work Sunday night there was an accident that shut the line down for half an hour and then for the rest of the night the supervisors were total assholes as they pushed everyone to try and catch up.

  When I got home I was surprised to find my driveway and the street in front of the house filled with cars.
 I'd forgotten about Helen having told me to make sure I had help on Monday morning.
 I'd set it up with Ty before leaving for the weekend and then had forgotten about it.
 I walked through the house and looked out onto the deck and I wasn't surprised to see Helen and the guys out there, but I was somewhat surprised to see Sandy out there also.
 When I unlocked the back door to the deck I was greeted with yells of "It's about time" and "What kept you" and then everyone trooped into the house and headed for the bedroom.
 The girls stopped long enough to kiss me on the cheek and give me instructions.
 Helen said, "I'm weaning Sasha from breast feeding so there are three bottles in the diaper bag" and then Devon picked her up and carried her away.
 Next Sandy told me that the red bottles were for Mikey and the blue bottles were for Dawn and then she kissed me on the cheek again and ran after everyone else leaving me feeling like I was running a day care for sluts.